gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 ## Embedding Hosted Spaces

 Once you have hosted your app on Hugging Face Spaces (or on your own server), you may want to embed the demo on a different website, such as your blog or your portfolio.
 Embedding an interactive demo allows people to try out the machine learning model that you have built, without needing to download or install anything — right in their browser!
-The best part is that you can embed interative demos even in static websites, such as GitHub pages.
+The best part is that you can embed interactive demos even in static websites, such as GitHub pages.

 There are two ways to embed your Gradio demos.
 You can find quick links to both options directly on the Hugging Face Space page, in the "Embed this Space" dropdown option: